Benefits

 Clinical trials

-Pooled across cold lozenge RCTs.
+Pooled across cold lozenge clinical trials.

 Zinc lozenges (>75 mg/day, started within 24 hours) reduce cold duration by approximately 33% vs placebo.
 Zinc acetate may have slight edge over gluconate.
 Lozenge form is required (capsules ineffective for cold).
 Side effects: bad taste, mouth dryness, nausea common.

-Systematic review of zinc form bioavailability across human studies.
+Evidence review of zinc form bioavailability across human studies.

 Pooled across human PK trials.